 SPA Srongpol

-SPA Srongpol is an amateur football club based in the Thailand capital of Bangkok who were formed in 2020.
+SPA Srongpol is an amateur football club based in the Thai capital of Bangkok, who were formed in 2020.
 The club is connected to the company of the same name that specialises in accounting, administration, and office services.

 The team joined as members of Division Four of the Bangkok Premier League, playing home league matches at Bhutthi Anant Sports Center under head coach Phichai Piyapiwat.
 The club moved to Grand Keeper Football Stadium on Hathai Rat Road in Sam Wa for the 2022 campaign.